Nick Stoner Municipal Golf Course

 Cyrus Durey (1864-1933)

 The central figure in the story of the development of what has become known as the Nick Stoner Municipal Golf Course was Cyrus Durey.
 He was a dominant figure in Fulton County politics during the first third of the 20th century.
-His public career included serving for two terms as Congressman, Postmaster of Johnstown, chairman and clerk of the Board of Supervisors, and Internal Revenue Collector.
+His public career included serving for two terms as a U.S. Representative, Postmaster of Johnstown, chair and clerk of the Board of Supervisors, and Internal Revenue Collector.
 Born in the Town of Caroga and Town Supervisor in the 1890s, Durey dedicated his career to the development of his hometown.
 In October, 1904, Cy Durey and the Caroga Land and Lumber Company acquired at a bankruptcy sale the Canada Lake property of Alfred Dolge.
 In 1912, the Caroga Land and Lumber Company became the Durey Land and Lumber Company.
-He would later acquire the remaining Claflin lands from the tannery which included the lands that would become the Caroga Recreation Park.
+In a deed dated August 14, 1916 (Book 147, page 442), Durey acquired through George Wheeler the William Claflin lands that would comprise much of the Caroga Recreation Park.
 At one time he owned over 20,000 acres of land in Caroga.

 The Founding of the Caroga Recreation Park

-To remedy this situation Cy Durey offered to give the town a 100-acre tract to create a municipal recreation park for the benefit of the town residents and to be an attraction to visitors.
+To remedy this situation Cy Durey offered to give the town a 100-acre tract to create a municipal recreation park for the benefit of the town residents and to attract visitors.
 The strong public support in subsequent votes endorsing bond issues is an indication of the town's endorsement of Durey's plan.
-A January, 1925 survey delineates this property.
+A January 1925 survey delineates this property.

 The gift is finalized with a deed dated July 1, 1925.
 The description of the lands covered by the deed comprise "78.08 acres of land."
 All of the land described is on the east side of the highway.
 The discrepancy between the 78.08 recorded in the deed and the 100 acres reported in the newspaper accounts is perhaps explained by an additional 23.20 acres of land on the west side of the highway that would form part of the back nine that would be developed in 1930.
 There would be a later legal dispute over these lands as to whether they were part of the gift or did Durey intend to be compensated for these lands.
 Durey apparently never finalized his intentions for these additional lands before his death in 1933.